BrentSeidel/Things/README.md

 ### pins
 Contains a module for generating header pins.

-### RaspberryPi3
+### RaspberryPi
-This is module for a model of the Raspberry Pi 3.
+This file contains modules for all Raspberry Pi models.
+Currently, it contains a model of the Raspberry Pi 3.
 It’s not finished, but works OK for basic interference checks.
 Also included is a module to generate the standoffs and mounting holes.
+It will probably also work for a Raspberry Pi 2.

 ### rj45
 Currently incomplete.
 This will eventually be a module for a clip in RJ45 connector and a module for a mount for it to clip into.